 A Few Thoughts on Pain

 Do you know the saying, “Time flies when you’re having fun”?
-When you’re in pain, it seems that the complete opposite is true.
+When you’re in pain, it seems that the what if a female takes viagra complete opposite is true.
 The moments crawl and you feel every minute.

 I recently had surgery on my mouth.
 They pulled 6 teeth and removed 6 screws from my previous bone graft.
 The pain has been excruciating.
 Imagine a thousand paper cuts on your gums; that’s as close as I can describe it.
 It’s been 7 days of aching and not sleeping or eating.